SichangHe/igem-2022-dku-backup/how-to-set-up.md

-***If you see any terms in this document you do not know, please just search for it first and learn it yourself***
+***If you see any terms in this document you do not know, please just search for it first and learn it yourself***\
+***If you have problem doing this setup, please first try looking for resources online, or check whether it is mentioned in previous [issues](https://gitlab.oit.duke.edu/sh623/igem-2022-dku/-/issues?scope=all&state=all).
+If it is a real problem, go and create a new [issue](https://gitlab.oit.duke.edu/sh623/igem-2022-dku/-/issues/new?issue%5Bmilestone_id%5D=) so we can track these problems***

 ## install stuff
 - install vs code